wrcsubers/KerbalSpaceProgram_ThrustIndicationModule/README.md

+__---This project is no longer in development and is provided for archive purposes only---__

 # T.I.M - Thrust Indication Module: A mod for Kerbal Space Program

 T.I.M allows you to easily visualize your current thrust output and efficiency using the stock GUI.
 T.I.M. displays a second needle in the throttle gauge next to the NavBall and shows you the current thrust output as a percentage of the engine(s) total capable thrust.
 Very handy for Planes or anywhere you find an atmosphere.